 The Scotia Mine - Overview

-100% owned and fully permitted mine and mill
+100% owned, permitted operation with fully built mine and mill

 The land associated with the mining leases are owned outright by ScoZinc

 Close to Halifax International Airport and all-season shipping ports

 Long mine life with NI 43-101 Mineral Ore Reserves

 Additional untapped Mineral Resources on adjoining mine lease and exploration licences

 Completed PFS with very attractive economics:

 Pre-tax NPV @ 8% of C$156 million and IRR of 52%